Let’s take a look at POLYWOOD Furniture to learn about its business and manufacturing practices.

 Yep!
 POLYWOOD Furniture is made in the USA.
 Specifically, it is made in two factory locations: Syracuse, Indiana, and Roxboro, North Carolina.

-Right from the front page, the POLYWOOD values are made clear.
+Right from the front page, POLYWOOD’s values are clear.
 “Proudly Made in the United States” is boldly stated on their website, and they continuously remind their customers of this fact.
 It makes sense…being US-made is something to be proud of.

-With that onsite recycling center, POLYWOOD uses post-consumer plastic that has been sourced both locally and globally.
-The resulting “lumber” is ultra tough.
+With that onsite recycling center, POLYWOOD uses post-consumer plastic sourced both locally and globally.
+The resulting “lumber” is ultra-tough.
 It’s strong, durable, UV-resistant, color stable, and will never splinter, crack, or peel.

 The following information from the Long Island 18” Side Table:

-We’ve got to give POLYWOOD major props for taking the, not just one, but many extra steps of effort in being a quality business.
+We’ve got to give POLYWOOD major props for taking not just one but many extra steps of effort to be a quality business.
 Not only do they manufacture in America, but they also do their own recycling, have a 20-year warranty, and have big plans.

 Popular American Made POLYWOOD Furniture